Home

 Coquetta, continued ...

-The horse dealer's place sat on a sandy rise above the Rio Grande.
+The horse dealer's place sprawled out across a sandy rise above the Rio Grande.
 We parked next to a mobile home and walked over to pipe corrals where dozens of horses lounged.
 The wrangler said he'd sold one of the mares.
-The other was old, 14-hands-high, and almost black.
+The other was old, just 14-hands-high, and almost black.
 She was no bigger than Boy Horse.
 Dozens of scars marked her back.
 Her big ears framed a forehead marked with a five-pointed star.
 She had a wide muzzle with drooping lower lip.
 A leathery udder declared the many foals she had borne.

-The wrangler declared that she was good with kids.
+The wrangler said that she was good with kids.
 "A five-year-old rode her yesterday in a gymkhana."
 (A gymkhana is an event where people show off an assortment of horse sports.)
-He threw on a western saddle and bridle.
+He put a western saddle and bridle on her and invited us to try her out.

-Valerie volunteered to try her first.
+Valerie volunteered first.
 As she swung into the saddle, the mare beelined for a trash heap.
 She stepped in and out of several five-gallon buckets, crow-hopped a few times and then danced into a tangle of baling wire.

 The wrangler shook his head and held the mare while Valerie dismounted.
-Then he swung up onto the mare's back.
+Then he led the mare out of the trash heap and swung up onto the her back.
 Again she danced into the trash heap.
 He wrestled with her, mouthing things under his breath.

 The mare wasn't breaking a sweat.
 She seemed in complete control of herself and the wrangler, too.
 She reminded me of Boy Horse fighting to get back to cringing Thoroughbred heaven.

 "Let me try."
 I got on.
-She crow hopped a few times, meaning that she was jumping straight up from all fours, like a pogo stick.
+Again, she beelined fo rthe trash heap.
+She crow hopped a few times, meaning that she was jumping simultaneously on all fours, like a pogo stick.
 It's easy to stay on a crow hopping horse.
 Then she twisted while she crow hopped.
-Normally this is a good way to pitch someone into the dirt.
+Normally this is a good way to pitch someone off, in this cae into the trash heap.
 However, she twisted so smoothly, it felt like she was just giving me some fun.
-I petted her withers.
+I rubbed her withers.
 "What beautiful movement."

 She paused, and her ears flicked back, not laid flat with anger, but like she was listening for another compliment.